Awale-Abdi/Reddit-Sentiment-Machine-Learning-Algorithmic-Trading/README.md

 This project proposes an algorithmic trading framework combining **Reddit sentiment analysis**, **machine learning (Decision Tree & XGBoost classifiers)**, and **quantitative backtesting**, applied to Pfizer Inc. (PFE) stock data.

-Built independently in **VS Code** as part of the *Algorithmic Trading in Python* course at Hult International Business School, this proof-of-concept earned the highest possible letter grade, placing in the **top 25%** of the class.
+Built independently in **VS Code** as part of the *Algorithmic Trading in Python* course at Hult International Business School, this proof-of-concept earned the highest possible grade, placing in the **top 25%** of the class.
 It also earned the author a **recommendation letter offer** from Professor Michael Rolleigh for technical clarity and originality.

 > ⚠️ **Disclaimer:** This model is not profitable or production-ready.
 It is an academic demonstration built with limited data and compute power.
 The goal is to show how a better-resourced team could develop and scale such a system.